l3x4overflow/HEVD-ArbitraryOverwritex86/README.md

-# HEVD-StackOverflowx86
+# HEVD-ArbitraryOverwritex86
-Exploit source for an Stack Overflow vulnerability in HackSysExtremeVulnerableDriver.
+Exploit code for an write-what-where vulnerability existent in HEVD overwriting a HAL Dispatch Table entry for custom code execution.

 **Exploit tested**: Windows 7 Ultimate 32 bits.